Tetramelas papillatus: Habitat and distribution

 Tetramelas papillatus has a bipolar range, occurring in both polar regions with outliers on high mountains.
 In the Northern Hemisphere it is widespread in Arctic–alpine habitats, recorded from central and northern Europe (including Scandinavia), West Greenland, Novaya Zemlya, the East Caucasus, arctic Asia, and arctic and alpine North America.
 It also reaches high elevations in the Himalayas.
+In Nepal, it has been reported at 4,650 m elevation in a compilation of published records; this reported range lies above the tree line used in the study.
 In the Southern Hemisphere it is known from New Zealand and has scattered Antarctic records (James Ross Island off the north-east coast of Graham Land, and King George Island in the South Shetlands).
 There are no verified records from Australia or Chile.
 In Fennoscandia, T. papillatus is rare and confined to subalpine and alpine belts.